anrosent/pk/README.md

 Cool enhancements:

  - Support for multiple hidden services
- - Support for closing the firewall after timeout using heartbeat from client socket
- - Support for timing out multiple clients to the same service
+ - Support for closing firewall to clients who don't heartbeat to the daemon